Instead of new and improved, Felix opts for same-old, same-old. This won’t end well, Mariners fans

 I hope I’m wrong.
 It won’t be the first time, and it won’t be the last time.
 Wrong, I can deal with.

-But I’ve got a premonition the long and happy marriage between the Seattle Mariners and Felix Hernandez is careening toward that place where compromises undone by irreconcilable differences.
+But I’ve got a premonition the long and happy marriage between the Seattle Mariners and Felix Hernandez is careening toward that place where compromise is undone by irreconcilable differences.

 Splitsville, as the tabloid gossip columnists like to call it.